JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Presentation:

-Ladies and gentlemen, good day and welcome to The JSW Energy Q3 FY26 earnings conference call hosted by Investech Capital Services.
+Ladies and gentlemen, good day, and welcome to the JSW Energy Q3 FY26 Earnings Conference Call hosted by Investec Capital Services.
 As a reminder, all participant lines will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during this conference, please signal an operator by pressing STAR and then zero on your touchstone phone.
-Please note that this conference is being recorded.
-I now hand the conference over to Mr. Anuj Upade from Investec Capital Services.
-Thank you.
-And over to you, sir.
+[Operator Instructions] Please note that this conference is being recorded.
+I now hand the conference over to Mr. Anuj Upadhyay from Investec Capital Services.
+Thank you, and over to you, sir.

 Anuj Upadhyay — Analyst